alessandrojean/jogos/README.md

 > You can check out the full license [here](LICENSE).

-This repository is licensed under the terms of the **MIT** license.
+This repository is licensed under the terms of the **GPL v3.0 or later** license.